rocky-linux/documentation/docs/books/incus_server/08-snapshots.md

   - incus snapshots
 ---

-Throughout this chapter you will need to run commands as your unprivileged user ("incusadmin" if you've been following along from the beginning of this book).
+Throughout this chapter, you must run commands as your unprivileged user ("incusadmin" if you've been following them from the beginning of this book).

-Container snapshots, along with a snapshot server (more on that later), are probably the most important aspect of running a production Incus server.
+Container snapshots and a snapshot server (more on later) are the most critical aspects of running a production Incus server.
 Snapshots ensure quick recovery.
-It is a good idea to use them as a fail safe when updating the primary software that runs on a particular container.
-If something happens during the update that breaks that application, you just restore the snapshot and you are back up and running with only a few seconds worth of downtime.
+It is a good idea to use them as a failsafe when updating the primary software that runs on a particular container.
+If something happens during the update that breaks that application, you just restore the snapshot, and you are back up and running with only a few seconds of downtime.

-The author used Incus containers for PowerDNS public facing servers, and the process of updating those applications became less worrisome, thanks to taking snapshots before every update.
+The author used Incus containers for PowerDNS public-facing servers, and updating those applications became less problematic, thanks to taking snapshots before every update.

 You can even snapshot a container when it is running.